MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 }
 ```

 And it returns the current chain the user is connected to in the result field.
 We can determine this is mainnet as the number 1 is really easy to read in hex value, but other chainIds returned as hex value are more difficult to read.
-When we get to our [Essential Tools](#essential-tools) section we will show you some online tools as well as libraries that can help you to easily convert hex to number.
+In the JavaScript example below we will work on converting that hexadecimal value to a number.

 JSON RPC is simple. above, we are calling MetaMask API methods, but you can also call custom RPC endpoints.
 In our next example, we are looking at a custom RPC endpoint that simply returns a list of chains.